MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab13_DICOM Service.md

 Now you will visit another page and follow the instructions to [Deploy DICOM service using the Azure portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/dicom/deploy-dicom-services-in-azure).

-1. [] Go directly to #3 in the instructions and begin from there.
+1. [] Begin at step 4 under Deploying DICOM service.

 1. [] Then return here when finished.